Aquafit Total Body Exercise

 SPLIT TRAINING IN THE POOL

 Targeting specific muscle groups in a training session with multiple sets and reps has been proven to provide greater strength gains.
 A Split Training System also allows muscle groups to rest and recover between training days, which is essential for muscle growth.
-In the Water Exercise Upper Body Circuits, I split the upper body into anterior and posterior regions.
+In Upper Body I split the upper body into anterior and posterior regions.
 The anterior workout was similar to a gym “push” day because the muscles in the front of the upper body are targeted by pushing the water’s resistance FORWARD.
 The muscles in the rear or posterior of the upper body are targeted by pulling the water’s resistance BACKWARDS, behind the body.
 WATCH Mark provide more tips on training upper body.

 PROGRESSIVE OVERLOAD